-If you or a loved were prescribed Elmiron and later diagnosed with vision loss or other eye issues, call the law offices of Lynch Law Firm today.
+If you or a loved one were prescribed Elmiron and later diagnosed with vision loss or other eye issues, call the law offices of Lynch Law Firm, PC today.
 Our knowledgeable class action lawyers are ready to determine your eligibility to seek compensation for medical costs and other damages.
 Your initial case review is free, and there is no legal obligation to hire our firm, even if we validate your claim.

 Free consultation with no upfront fees.
 Call (800) 518-0508 .